12% of patients experienced Grade 3 or higher CRS and 33% experienced Grade 3 or higher neurologic events

 Prescription bottles icon.
 Prescription bottles icon.

-Ensure that a minimum of 2 doses of tocilizumab are available for each patient prior to infusion.
+Confirm that a minimum of 2 doses of tocilizumab are available for each patient prior to infusion.
 For more information on CRS and neurologic events management, please see the full Prescribing Information for TECARTUS

 Phone icon.
 Phone icon.